Mholscher/monetary/doc/source/FinancialAssets.rst

 It is the sum of the difference divided by the duration in years.

-For the dividend we sum the didvidend amounts and divide by the number of years:
+For the dividend we sum the dividend amounts and divide by the number of years:

     Expected dividend = (12 + 18 + 3 +20) / 4